-When the GFS file system is used from multiple nodes, file access can be continued from the other node even if a node is down.
-The file system information retained by the downed node automatically restores the consistency within the GFS on the other nodes.
+When the GFS Shared File System is used from multiple nodes, file access can be continued from the other node even if a node is down.
+The file system information retained by the downed node automatically restores the consistency within the GFS Shared File System on the other nodes.
 That is, the application program running on the other nodes can continue processing without causing an error in the file system operation.

-The operations required to change file system structure (such as file creation or deletion) are recorded in the area called the update log with the GFS file system.
+The operations required to change file system structure (such as file creation or deletion) are recorded in the area called the update log with the GFS Shared File System.
 By using the information stored in this area, a system failure can be recovered in seconds without having to make a full check of the file system structure.

-Figure 18: Operation continuation when a node is down
+Figure 2.11 Operation continuation when a node is down